 Healthy drain pipes should not run slow or clog frequently.
-If you’ve lived with a chronic drain problem, then you may not notice a much more severe issue that’s hiding just under the surface.
-Even worse, routine use of home drain clearing remedies or over-the-counter chemical products can exacerbate the problem or damage your pipes.
+Sometimes it may be hard to notice the signs of a drain problem, and when you do, routine use of home drain clearing remedies or over-the-counter chemical products can exacerbate the problem or damage your pipes.

-Taking the responsible approach to homeownership often means choosing a solution that’s more costly upfront to avoid the higher expenses of chronic, long-term repairs.
-When you have a drain that always seems to clog, your best option is to get to the bottom of the issue.
-These three common clogging causes will point you in the right direction.
+Taking the responsible approach to homeownership often means finding the signs of a drain problem and considering a solution that’s more costly upfront to avoid the higher expenses of chronic, long-term repairs.

 Surprisingly, the root of a drain issue may be an actual tree root.
 Roots tend to seek out sources of moisture, and they can be strong enough to make their way through sewer or septic system plumbing.
 Roots grow toward pipes that have tiny cracks that allow small amounts of water to seep into the soil.
 Although these leaks might be too small to cause problems on their own, they can lead to root damage.

 Once roots enter a pipe, they will quickly begin to grow out of control.
 Initial symptoms may include slow-running drains or occasional clogs.
 These clogs usually develop as waste accumulates around the roots.
 Typical drain-cleaning solutions may temporarily solve the problem by breaking the blockage free, but they will do nothing to remedy the underlying cause.

 If your plumber believes you have a root problem, then they will usually begin by using a drain line inspection camera or similar device to confirm their suspicions.
 Professional plumbers will then choose an appropriate removal method based on the severity of the problem.
 In extreme cases, they may need to dig out the root and replace the affected section of plumbing.